shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     view the code in JSON format.
 You will also find options to auto align the activities.

     >**Note:** If you have a JSON background, at the end of the lab, feel free to select View JSON code.
-Here you will notice all the orchestration you are doing using the design view can also be written in JSON.
+Here, you will notice that all the orchestration you are doing using the design view can also be written in JSON.

     ![](../media/lab-05/image18.png)